-- paragraphs 76 and 79(d) of IAS 40 Investment Property; and - the requirements of paragraphs 10(d), 10(f), 16, 38A, 38B, 38C, 38D, 40A, 40B, 40C, 40D, 111 and 134-136 of IAS 1 Presentation of Financial Statements - the requirements of IAS 7 Statement of Cash Flows - the requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors - the requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member - the requirements of paragraphs 134(d)-134(f) and 135(c)-135(e) of IAS 36 Impairment of Assets.
+- paragraphs 76 and 79(d) of IAS 40 Investment Property; and - the requirements of paragraphs 10(d), 10(f), 16, 38A, 38B, 38C, 38D, 40A, 40B, 40C, 40D, 111 and 134-136 of IAS 1 Presentation of Financial Statements - the requirements of IAS 7 Statement of Cash Flows - the requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors - the requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member the requirements of paragraphs 134(d)-134(f) and 135(c)-135(e) of IAS 36 Impairment of Assets.

-The equivalent disclosures relating to IERS 7, IERS 13 & IAS 36 are included in the consolidated financial statements of Land Securities, Group PLC, in which the entity is consolidated
+The equivalent disclosures relating to IFRS 7, IFRS 13 & IAS 36 are included in the consolidated financial statements of Land Securities Group PLC, in which the entity is consolidated.

-1.4 Investment properties
+1.3 Investment properties

 Investment properties are properties, either owned or leased by the Company, that are held either to earn rental income or for capital appreciation, or both.

-Investment properties are measured initially at cost, including related transaction costs, and subsequently at fair value.
-Fair value is based on market value as determined by a professional independent valuer at each reporting date.
-Properties are treated as acquired at the point when the Company assumes the significant

-The difference between the fair value of an investment property at the reporting date and its carrying amount prior to re-measurement is included in the Income Statement as a valuation surplus or deficit.
+Investment properties are measured initially at cost including related transaction costs, and subsequently at fair value.
+Fair value is based on market value, as determined by a professional external valuer at each reporting date.
+The difference between the fair value of an investment property at the reporting date and its carrying amount prior to re-measurement is included in the Statement of Comprehensive Income as a valuation surplus or deficit.
 Investment properties are presented on the Balance Sheet within non-current assets.